Skip to main content

 Company

-• External Library - company-approved content that is safe to share externally.
-Used in pods and with prospects.
+• External Library - Company-approved content that is safe to share externally.
+Items in this library can be added to pods.
+All content goes through the submission and approval flow before it appears here.

-• Internal Library - company-approved content for internal use only (enablement, training, internal resources).
+• Internal Library - Company-approved content for internal use only - enablement, training, and internal resources.
+Cannot be added to pods.
 Visibility preferences can be set in CMS settings.

 Personal

-• Shared With Me - content shared by colleagues from their personal libraries.
+• Shared With Me - Content shared by colleagues from their personal libraries.
+Read-only, and can be added to pods.

 Submission and Approval Flow

-All content in the CMS goes through a structured submission, approval, and publish workflow to ensure quality and consistency.
+All content in the CMS goes through a structured submission workflow to ensure quality and consistency.

-1. Submission - a contributor uploads content and completes key metadata (tags, description, owner, etc.).
-The content is saved in a Draft or Pending state and is not yet visible in the library.
+1. Submission - a contributor uploads content and completes key metadata (tags, description, owner etc.).
+The content is saved in a Draft or Pending state and is not yet visible in the External or Internal library.

 2. Routing - the submission is automatically sent to Content Admins, who receive it in a centralised approval queue.